karthikrmw/webhook-message-queue/README.md

-# Webhook job queue
+# Webhook message queue
-The webhook job queue is designed to receive notifications from services and store the JSON as a dictionary in a `python-rq` redis queue.
+The webhook message queue is designed to receive webhooks from services (producer) and store the payload JSON as a dictionary in a redis queue.
+Any consuming service can make a REST call to get the list of payloads of the queued webhooks

 It is designed to work with a [Webhook Relay](https://github.com/lscsoft/webhook-relay) that validates and relays webhooks from known services such as DockerHub, Docker registries, GitHub, and GitLab.
 However, this is not required and the receiver may listen directly to these services.

-A worker must be spawned separately to read from the queue and perform tasks in response to the event.
-The worker must have a function named `webhook.job`.
+All webhooks must be send to path `/webhook-producer` inorder to queue the webhook.
+A producer token must be passed as query param to authenticate.

+In order to get the list of webhooks queued in redis.
+A POST call must be made to `/webhook-consumer` A consumer token must be passed as query param to authenticate.

+Consumer and producer tokens can be set in the docker-compose file

+Once the webhooks are requested by the consumer, the webhooks are removed from the queue

 ## Running

-The job queue requires [docker-compose](https://docs.docker.com/compose/install/) and, in its simplest form, can be invoked with `docker-compose up`.
+The message queue requires [docker-compose](https://docs.docker.com/compose/install/) and, in its simplest form, can be invoked with `docker-compose up`.
 By default, it will bind to `localhost:8080` but allow clients from all IP addresses.
 This may appear odd, but on MacOS and Windows, traffic to the containers will appear